daniel-wells/comixr/README.md

 [mclust-mixture-model.R](mclust-mixture-model.R) fits GGMs to individual segments as well as the whole genome, which gives initialisation values for the changepoint.R analysis.

 In [vignettes/](vignettes/) there are simple examples of how to use the GMM-EM functions.

+[unused.segmentations.R](unused.segmentations.R) has alternative changepoint package analyses to changepoint.R